 Truly the best black bean chili recipe!!
-It ultra-quick and easy to make (less than 10 mins prep time), it’s naturally gluten-free, vegetarian, vegan (although you can add meat if you’d like), it only calls for 9 main ingredients, and it’s SO flavorful and delicious.
+It ultra-quick and easy to make, naturally gluten-free, vegetarian, vegan (although you can add meat if you’d like), and SO flavorful and delicious.
 Instant Pot, Crock-Pot and stovetop instructions included.

 This chili recipe is everything.